rkrx/php-ioc-contract/README.md

 This project provides a documentation for the api and the behavior of three different concerns:

-* ObjectFactory - an abstract factory to somehow create new object-instances from.
+* InstanceContainer - a container that returns instances associated with keys.
-* InstanceContainer - a container that returns instances that were associated to a key.
+* ObjectFactory - an abstract factory to create new object-instances from.
+E.g. used in factories to create new entities.
 * MethodInvoker - invoke a method, function or closure.
+E.g. used in dispatchers to start a subprogram.

 ## Motivation